PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "What are you going to do?"

-In the blue cast of the flickering fairy lantern, Boltac took a pair of heavy wool gloves from his belt and put them on.
+In the flickering light of the torch, Boltac took his heavy wool gloves from his belt and put them on.
 "I'm gonna do what I do best.
 I'm going to make a deal with him."

 Relan searched his memories for any sagas or songs in which the hero had defeated the monster by making a deal.
 He came up empty.